agilescientific/xlines/README.md

 ## Running the notebooks

-Hopefully you're already using [Anaconda](https://www.continuum.io/downloads).
-To make an environment for this notebook, and install `obspy`, you can do this:
+I recommend [installing miniconda](https://conda.io/en/latest/miniconda.html), or  [Anaconda](https://www.anaconda.com/distribution/).
+To make an environment for this notebook, download this repo, then you can do this in a terminal (or cmd prompt on Windows):

+    # First, cd to the repo folder you just downloaded.

-    # Make the environment
+    # Make the environment:
-    conda create -n xlines anaconda Python=3.5
+    conda env create -f environment.yml

-    # Start it
+    # Start it:
-    source activate xlines
+    conda activate xlines

-    # Install obspy and bruges
-    conda config --add channels conda-forge
-    conda install obspy -y
-    conda install geopandas -y
-    conda install folium -y
-    pip install bruges

-    # cd to directory with the notebook in it, then
+    # Add it to Jupyter's kernels:
+    python -m ipykernel install --user --name xlines

+    # Now start Jupyter Notebook:
     jupyter notebook